 - A Point of Clarification – Chakapampa or Botijlaca?

 Some trek itineraries use the name Chakapampa (or Chacapampa with a “c” instead of a “k”) to indicate the end point; others use the name Botijlaca.
 Both are correct.
 Chaka Pampa literally means “the flat place with a bridge”.
 It was there that the electric company built the hydroelectric plant called “Botijlaca”.
-Andean Summits is one of the agencies that uses the name Botijlaca in its itineraries.
+Andean Summits is one of the agencies that use the name Botijlaca in its itineraries.

 The Alternative Trans-Cordillera Real Route: The West Side

 Given increased mining activity in the Sorata area, as well as on the east side of the Cordillera, the Andean Summits team, as well as others, have developed an alternative route that stays on the west side of the Cordillera until the last full day of the trek.
-Instead of the traditional first eight days of the classic route which goes north and east from Sorata, this one heads south-east from Sorata to Millipaya and Alto Llojena and then on to Lago San Francisco.
+Instead of the traditional first eight days of the classic route which goes north and east from Sorata, this one heads southeast from Sorata to Millipaya and Alto Llojena and then on to Lago San Francisco.
 Doing so, it avoids the mining roads and the potential for trouble in the sometimes boisterous mining communities on the east side.

 This is the route we did.
-Often the “trail” is no more than shepherds’ paths and llama tracks up and down and across valleys; just as often we were relying on our guide’s experience (he has done the route several times) and the gps track on his Garmin device.
+Often the “trail” is no more than shepherds’ paths and llama tracks up and down and across valleys; just as often we were relying on our guide’s experience (he has done the route several times) and the GPS track on his Garmin device.
 To restate the obvious, this is not at all like walking the Huayhuash Circuit trail or along the Inca Trail or the trails in Torres Del Paine Park.

 One thing the map definitely illustrates is the confusing state of transcribing Aymara names into English.
 For example, the massif referred to as Chearuku or Chiaroco on other maps appears as Ch’iyaruq’u on the O’Brien map.
 Ancohuma becomes Janq’uma.
-It will probably take a few more years before a uniform English spelling of the various peaks and valleys of the cordillera develops.
+It will probably take a few more years before a uniform English spelling of the various peaks and valleys of the Cordillera develops.
 Using Spanish language rules to transcribe Aymara sounds into English seems a bit silly.
-Until the dust settles, google a different spelling and you often get a different set of web sites!
+Until the dust settles, Google a different spelling and you often get a different set of websites!

 Even if you have a really good map and compass reading skills, an extended walk down the west side route of the Cordillera Real is not the place for an unguided adventure.
 At the very least, you should arrange a muleteer (arriero is the Spanish term) and a donkey or two to carry food and supplies.
 The arriero would also serve as your guide and help you negotiate with any locals you might meet.
 We saw one other trekking group in two weeks; we did not pass through any villages – they were all much lower down in the valleys we traversed.
 We did on occasion meet people who – I learned later – had come to collect a fee for passing through or camping on their land, the campesinos seeing the upper reaches of the valley as a part of their communidad.